Wonderful coconut and cherry cake, moist and aromatic. It can be made with either fresh, canned, or frozen cherries.

 - Drain canned cherries.

-- Eggs, granulated sugar, vanilla extract, flour, baking powder, and buttermilk.
+- Large eggs, granulated sugar, vanilla extract, all-purpose flour, baking powder, and buttermilk.

 Topping: Unsweetened desiccated coconut.